mattijauhiainen/hk-paths/PLAN.md

 - `src` contains javascript files that are used to render the web page.
 - `data` contains the JSON data files that contain path data for the flights that the page renders.
 - `script` contains scripts that are used to source the flight data.
 Files here are not used for rendering the web page.
+- `dist` contains the files that are used to deploy the web page.

+## Deployment

+- The page is deployed using Cloudflare Pages. `package.json` contains a build step which copies all files that are necessary for deployment into the `dist` folder. `dist` folder is then exposed as is as a static website with Cloudflare Pages.

 ## Other things to note